 Our Land Use Vision

-About the draft LSPS
+About the LSPS

-The draft LSPS is based on a synthesis of what our community has told us as well as our analysis of metropolitan, district and local issues likely to impact on our City in coming decades.
+The LSPS is based on a synthesis of what our community has told us as well as our analysis of metropolitan, district and local issues likely to impact on our City in coming decades.

-The draft LSPS supports the Eastern City District Plan at a local Council level and has been prepared in accordance with clause 3.9 of the Environmental Planning and Assessment Act 1979 (the EP&A Act).
+The LSPS supports the Eastern City District Plan at a local Council level and has been prepared in accordance with clause 3.9 of the Environmental Planning and Assessment Act 1979 (the EP&A Act).

-Community consultation for the draft LSPS
+Community consultation for the LSPS

 During our community engagement period, we built on feedback provided by you during the development of the Community Strategic plan, and canvassed opinions from both key stakeholders and the wider community.

-The engagement revealed:
+The extensive community engagement revealed:

 - Local Centres should be vibrant places that reinforce a village atmosphere.